cmharlow/rialto-wiki/RIALTO-Ingest-Service-(Dev-Env).md

+**Note that the Ingest Service is not being targeted for usage or further development at this time.
+The "front door" of RIALTO Core is the SPARQL Proxy for community alignment purposes.**

 The dev instance of the RIALTO ingest service is running on Amazon EC2.
 You can get the IP address of the instance via the AWS Console.

 # Service